 Parameter Description Loopback Detection State Use the radio button to enable or disable loopback detection.
 The default is Disabled.
-Mode lse the drop-down menu to toggle between Port-based and VLAN-based.
+Mode Use the drop-down menu to toggle between Port-based and VLAN-based.
 Trap State Set the desired trap status: None, Loop Detected, Loop Cleared, or Both.
 Log State Specifies the state of the log for loopback detection.
 Interval (1-32767) The time interval (in seconds) that the device will transmit all the CTP (Configuration Test Protocol) packets to detect a loop-back event.
 The valid range is from 1 to 32767 seconds.
 The default setting is 10 seconds.
 Recover Time (0 or 60- 1000000) Time allowed (in seconds) for recovery when a Loopback is detected.
-The Loop- detect Recover Time can be set at 0 seconds, or 60 to 1000000 seconds.
+The Loopdetect Recover Time can be set at 0 seconds, or 60 to 1000000 seconds.
 Entering 0 will disable the Loop-detect Recover Time.
 The default is 60 seconds.
-Unit Select the unit you want to configure.
 From Port / To Port Use the drop-down menus to select a range of ports to be configured.
 State Use the drop-down menu to toggle between Enabled and Disabled.